Download the full PDF for Arkansas

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Arkansas remained unchanged at 58.4 percent in June.
+The labor force participation rate in Arkansas rose to 59.1 percent in January from 59 percent in the prior month.